 Rigid Ideologies and Misunderstandings

-An importnat issue I wish to mention is the shame we might feel if we have a rigid anti-pharmacetuical belief system but our health declines to the point where we require antibiotics or other drugs, even when we've done everything else "right".
+An important issue I wish to mention is the shame we might feel if we have a rigid anti-pharmacetuical belief system but our health declines to the point where we require antibiotics or other drugs, even when we've done everything else "right".
 This is really difficult - I've experienced this shame many times and blamed myself for "not doing enough" healthy things.
 Don't get trapped in this blame-shame game!
 It's not true!
 I see many problematic messages out there on the internet blaming sick people for their illness, saying "you caused it and you're not doing enough.
 If you only did X,Y,Z you would be healthier..."
 This is part of capitalist, post-Puritanical conditioning; it's deeply harmful and untrue.
-Some of us will get sick no matter what we do - that's the nature of CF. Although natural heathcare can often improve our health, it's usually neither miraculous nor a cure-all... neither is conventional medicine for that matter!
+Some of us will get sick no matter what we do - that's the nature of CF and other chronic illnesses.
+Although natural heathcare can often improve our health, it's usually neither miraculous nor a cure-all... neither is conventional medicine for that matter!
 We are mortal, thus we cannot always be healed, and it's not our fault!

-In addition, I have come accross multiple people in the CF community who have rigid ideological beliefs coverning germ theory versus terrain theory.
+In addition, I have come accross multiple people in the CF community who have rigid ideological beliefs concerning germ theory versus terrain theory.
 I have seen some individuals in the CF community, usually those without much medical knowledge, offer their opinions trying to "debunk" germ theory (i.e. that germs and pathogens - bacteria, viruses, fungi - cause disease) and espousing the idea that disease is cause only by unhealthy tissue terrain which can be improved by a healthy diet.
-While I agree that conventional medicine over-emphasizes the role that germs play in disease and deny the importance of human colonization by healthy bacteria, germs do indeed cause disease in a lot of cases and using antibiotics can help clear up infections.
-AND, unhealthy tissue terrain can make us more vulnerable to infections.
+While I agree that conventional medicine often over-emphasizes the role that germs play in disease and deny the importance of human colonization by healthy bacteria, germs do indeed cause disease in a lot of cases and using antibiotics can help clear up infections.
+AND, unhealthy tissue terrain can make us more vulnerable to these infections.
 Both sides are true.
 But it is extremist and inacurate to believe that only one side of that equation is true and each of those extremes leads us to make poor medical choices.
 There is much more to say on this point (and it would involve a review of the last two hundred years of medical history) but I'll leave it at that for now.

 I still believe that antibiotics need to used only when absolutely necessary and with very careful planning and study of all potential repercussions.
 People in the U.S. (and most people with access to Western medicine) uses antibiotics too frequently and often inappropriately.
 There are many consequences to the overuse of antibiotics that I have outlined elsewhere in this website including disturbance of the gut microbiome, digestive diseases, allergies, autoimmunity, antibiotic resistance, reduced immunity, and increased risk of fungal infections.
 However, they are literally lifesaving when properly used, and in CF we need them in many situations.